G-Research/ParquetSharp.DataFrame/CONTRIBUTING.md

 Once it's filed:

 - The project team will label the issue accordingly.
 - A team member will try to reproduce the issue with your provided steps.
-If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
-Bugs with the `needs-repro` tag will not be addressed until they are reproduced.
+If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `invalid`.
+Bugs with the `invalid` tag will not be addressed.

-- If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be [implemented by someone](#your-first-code-contribution).
+- If the team is able to reproduce the issue, it will be marked `bug`, as well as possibly other tags (such as `help wanted`), and the issue will be left to be [implemented by someone](#your-first-code-contribution).

 ### Suggesting Enhancements